Florida's Imperiled Species Management Plan

-Here is your chance to read, review and comment on the draft species action plans for wildlife species in Florida.
+Here is your chance to read, review and comment on the draft Imperiled Species Management Plan (ISMP) for wildlife species in Florida.
 This comprehensive plan addresses 57 species and identifies priority actions from each of the 49 Species Action Plans.

 Under Article IV, Section 9 of the Florida Constitution, the FWC has constitutional authority to "exercise the regulatory and executive powers of the state with respect to wild animal life and fresh water aquatic life, and shall also exercise regulatory and executive powers of the state with respect to marine life..."
 However, whales, manatees, and sea turtles are managed under statutory authority granted by the Florida Legislature.

 Thank you for your interest and support for listed species recovery in Florida.